jiangyigithub/my_offer/longman3000/vlog/13error.md

 He broke down the locked door and escaped.

 **especially**
-Art books are expensive to produce, especially
+Art books are expensive to produce, especially if they contain colour illustrations.

 **essay**
 `/ˈe/`